Mosaiques Diagnostics & Therapeutics AG

 In focus: Urine is the specimen of choice for clinical proteome analysis, since urine can be obtained in large quantities from a non-invasive procedure and contains thousands of proteins and polypeptides that hold specific information on the (patho)physiology of each individual.
 In addition, urine is much more stable in its composition compared to blood, but contains not a lesser prominent variety of informative biomolecules, which are indicative of the patient’s state of health.

-Diagnosis of bladder and prostate cancer, chronic renal diseases, diabetic nephropathy, Graft-versus-Host Disease, ureteropelvic junction obstruction in newborn, and infarct risk is already marketed in Germany through the subsidiary DiaPat GmbH.
-The combination of the above mentioned indications enables the comprehensive and non-invasive examination of the patient’s state of health via the DiaPat-Health-Checkup system.
-In the upcoming months the DiaPat Group plans to expand sales and distribution on the European market.
-DiaPat’s polypeptide pattern technology has been proven in multiple blinded clinical studies on over 10,000 qualified patient samples from different pathological alterations:
+Diagnosis of bladder and prostate cancer, chronic kidney diseases, cardiovascular diseases, Graft-versus-Host Disease, and cholangiocarcinoma is already marketed in Germany through the subsidiary protexam GmbH.
+The combination of different indications enables the comprehensive and non-invasive examination of the patient’s state of health via the xken-health test.
+In the upcoming months the mosaiques group plans to expand sales and distribution on the European market.
+Mosaiques’s peptide pattern technology has been proven in multiple blinded clinical studies on over 85,000 qualified patient samples from different pathological alterations:

 2…………….. patients with stable angina can not yet been reliably diagnosed